Games & Quizzes

 Amount of food you are given on your plate.
 To make something better or less difficult.

-Part divided from the other parts of something. divide something into separate parts or sections.
+Part divided from the other parts of something.
+To separate something into different parts.

 /kəˈnektiNG/

 joining or linking things together.
-To associate a thing with something else.
+To transfer from one part of a trip to another.

 /dəˈveləpər/